ucsb-ds/pl-dev-team/lab/jpa02.md

 * **Jacoco**: You'll work with Jacoco, a line coverage testing framework for Java.
 * **Mutation Coverage**: You'll be introduced to the idea of "mutation coverage", a better (but slower) way to check the strength of a test suite.
 * **Pitest**: You'll work with Pitest, a mutation coverage framework for Java
+* **JSON (JavaScript Object Notation)**: a compact syntax for representing objects (used not only in Javascript, but in almost all modern web and mobile applications)

-In the Java code, you'll see:
+In the Java code, you'll also see, though we won't discuss them immediately:
 * **String.format**: a very useful Java method for formatting strings
-* **JSON (JavaScript Object Notation)**: a compact syntax for representing objects (used not only in Javascript, but in almost all modern web and mobile applications)
 * **Jackson `ObjectMapper`**: a package providing an `ObjectMapper` object that converts between Java object and JSON objects
 * **Java Bean**: A Java Bean is simply a basic Java class with a default (no-arg) constructor,  getters and setters for each data element that follow a specific naming convention, implementations of equals, hashCode, and toString
-* **Lombok**: An alternative way to generate Java Bean classes efficiently
 * **A Class with Only Static Methods**: The use case for a class with only static methods, and how you handle test coverages for such classes

 It's a lot, especially if you haven't seen Java before.
 But don't worry: we'll guide you through it.